immutable/contracts/README.md

 zkEVM Contracts is a library of smart contracts targeted at developers who wish to quickly build and deploy their smart contracts on the Immutable zkEVM, a general-purpose permissionless L2 zero-knowledge rollup.
 The library allows developers to build on contracts curated by Immutable, including (but not limited to):

-* Token presets, e.g. ERC721
+* Token presets e.g. ERC721

 * Bridging contracts